JustinGOSSES/justingosses-website/data/morepages/code.md

 ---

 ## About My Code Side-Projects
-Side projects are a major way I add to my skills, so I always have several in development or on the to-do list.
+Side projects are a major way I add to my skills.

+In addition to the ones below that are mostly done, There's also <a href="https://github.com/JustinGOSSES/sideproject_planning"> this repository</a> with side projects that are partially done or just ideas.
+There's also visual examples of a few of the completed side projects in the <a href="/projects">gallery page</a>.

 Putting them in a list is a bit of a self-hack to limit the sprawl and push things to completion.
 It serves as a good reminder what isn't completely done and helps to prioritize.

-There's also visual examples of a few projects in the gallery page.

 ### What types of code do I write?
 I write machine-learning, data visualization, and web development code.
 Mostly, I write in Python or JavaScript with smaller amounts of Ruby, R, PHP, sed/awk, C++, and Java.
 A lot of my side projects are in JavaScript as it is the easiest for me to jump into and quickly produce something with an easy to share visual.